 At this point, the proponents promise too much, because coconut oil contains about 90 percent saturated fatty acids.
 The main advantage is that you can heat this oil at higher temperatures than other oils with unsaturated fatty acids.
 So it’s well-suited for frying, as it does not develop any dangerous trans fats.

-Which oil is your all-rounder in the kitchen and should not be missing?
+Which is your all-round favorite oil to use in the kitchen?
 Or do you have many oils to bring variety into your dishes?
-Bon Appetit!
+Let us know in the comments!
+And bon appetit!